amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2-draft.rst

   * [SU] `"Extreme`": Includes detailed iteration-level convergence properties of process kernal sovlers

- * [SU] `"Numerical Control Parameters`" [list]: Detailed control parameters associated with the underlying numerical implementation
+ * [SU] `"Numerical Control Parameters`" [list]: Any common control parameters are in the `"Common Controls`" list while detailed control parameters associated with the underlying numerical implementation are seperated into specific lists.

+ For both unstructured and structured, the following common list of parameters is valid:

+  * [SU] `"Comon Controls"` [list]: Control parameters associtated with the unstructured algorithm.

+     * [SU] `"steady min iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is increased by the factor specified in `"steady time step increase factor"`. (default: `"10`", suggested range: 5 ...
+15)

+     * [SU] `"steady limit iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the current time step is cut in half and the current time step is repeated. (default: `"20`", suggested range: 20 ...
+50)

+     * [SU] `"CFL`" [double]: Time step limiter, a number less than 1 with default of 1.

   If the unstructured option is active, the following list of parameters is valid: